arcadeJHS/AngularVueIntegration/README.md

 - keep the Angular app alive;
 - completely rewrite in Vue the component number 2 (the master-detail wrapper) together with its children, components 3 and 4; but...
-- recicle Angular child component number 5 (which is too big, too complex to be refactored for the time being).
+- recycle Angular child component number 5 (which is too big, too complex to be refactored for the time being).

 What I am stating is that from an app completely written in Angular 1.x we are moving to this hybrid solution: